WalJT/eqnplot/README.md

 # eqnplot

-Python app for plotting equation with a Qt5 GUI
+Python app for plotting equations using matplotlib.
+Uses a Qt5 GUI